Tech Due Diligence for Fintech Mortgage Startups: An MSP's Perspective

 • Staff training records for security awareness and regulatory topics

-• AI model governance documentation if using ML in any workflow
+• AI model governance documentation if using machine learning in any workflow

 Infrastructure